 Deer-Vehicle Collision Reports

-The Virginia Department of Game and Inland Fisheries was one of a dozen organizations involved in the development of a report and an educational video on trends and prevention measures for deer-vehicle collisions in the Virginia, Maryland, DC area.
+The Virginia Department of Game and Inland Fisheries was one of a dozen organizations involved in the development of a report on trends and prevention measures for deer-vehicle collisions in the Virginia, Maryland, DC area.

 The working group recommends that immediate actions be taken by jurisdictions to create a seasonal awareness program centered on strong local public messages to include public service announcements on radio and local media coverage, to develop and deliver a comprehensive deer collision driver education package, and to support the creation of a standard for collecting and analyzing deer collision information that is to be implemented throughout the region.
 In addition, the working group requests consideration for recommendations on mitigation, planning and research as outlined in the September 2006 Deer Vehicle Collision Report.